TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 - Go to Travis settings of your repository - `https://travis-ci.org/<your>/<repository>/settings`
 - Jump to *Environment Variables* section
-- Create `GITHUB_TOKEN` with value from Github
+- Create `GITHUB_TOKEN` with the value from Github
 - Click *Add*

-In the end it should look like this:
+In the end, it should look like this:

 <div class="text-center">
     <img src="/assets/images/posts/2018/monorepo-split/token-after.png" class="img-thumbnail">